 This model has won the Energy Savers Award from Energy Action Scotland 2007, the National Energy Efficiency Awards 2007, an International Ashden Award 2008, the European Commission ManagEnergy Local Energy Action Award 2010, the powerPerfector Energy Award 2012.

 The Energy Agency currently manages the Councils’ Home Energy Efficiency Programmes for Scotland - Area Based Schemes (HEEPS:ABS) on behalf of East Ayrshire, South Ayrshire, and Dumfries and Galloway.
-This work in Area Based Schemes was successful in receiving Runner-Up for the category “Energy Efficiency in Local Communities” in the National Home Insulation Council Awards 2015, and finalists for “Environmental Initiative of the Year” in the Herald Society Awards 2015.
+This work in Area Based Schemes was successful in receiving Runner-Up for the category “Energy Efficiency in Local Communities” in the National Home Insulation Council Awards 2015, finalists for “Environmental Initiative of the Year” in the Herald Society Awards 2015 and won the Best in Scotland category for Large Scale Project of the Year at the Energy Efficiency and Healthy Homes Awards 2017.